Rationality: International relations

-There is an ongoing debate over the merits of using “rationality” in the study of international relations (IR).
+There is an ongoing debate over the merits of using "rationality" in the study of international relations (IR).
 Some scholars hold it indispensable.
 Others are more critical.
 Still, the pervasive and persistent usage of "rationality" in political science and IR is beyond dispute.
 "Rationality" remains ubiquitous in this field.
 Abulof finds that Some 40% of all scholarly references to "foreign policy" allude to "rationality"—and this ratio goes up to more than half of pertinent academic publications in the 2000s.
 He further argues that when it comes to concrete security and foreign policies, IR employment of rationality borders on "malpractice": rationality-based descriptions are largely either false or unfalsifiable; many observers fail to explicate the meaning of "rationality" they employ; and the concept is frequently used politically to distinguish between "us and them."

+Criticism

+The concept of rationality has been subject to criticism by various philosophers who question its universality and capacity to provide a comprehensive understanding of reality and human existence.

+Friedrich Nietzsche, in his work "Beyond Good and Evil" (1886), criticized the overemphasis on rationality and argued that it neglects the irrational and instinctual aspects of human nature.
+Nietzsche advocated for a reevaluation of values based on individual perspectives and the will to power, stating, "There are no facts, only interpretations."

+Martin Heidegger, in "Being and Time" (1927), offered a critique of the instrumental and calculative view of reason, emphasizing the primacy of our everyday practical engagement with the world.
+Heidegger challenged the notion that rationality alone is the sole arbiter of truth and understanding.

+Max Horkheimer and Theodor Adorno, in their seminal work "Dialectic of Enlightenment" (1947), questioned the Enlightenment's rationality.
+They argued that the dominance of instrumental reason in modern society leads to the domination of nature and the dehumanization of individuals.
+Horkheimer and Adorno highlighted how rationality narrows the scope of human experience and hinders critical thinking.

+Michel Foucault, in "Discipline and Punish" (1975) and "The Birth of Biopolitics" (1978), critiqued the notion of rationality as a neutral and objective force.
+Foucault emphasized the intertwining of rationality with power structures and its role in social control.
+He famously stated, "Power is not an institution, and not a structure; neither is it a certain strength we are endowed with; it is the name that one attributes to a complex strategic situation in a particular society."

+These philosophers' critiques of rationality shed light on its limitations, assumptions, and potential dangers.
+Their ideas challenge the universal application of rationality as the sole framework for understanding the complexities of human existence and the world.